RaphaelNamay/Team-4-AVC/README.md

 - [x] Implement camera sensor code (Dan)
 - [x] Devise an algorithm for robot’s movement  (Tariq)

+1.All of our team members performed well against their goal tasks.
+We set up goals for each team member this week.
+Changes were made to our individual member tasks, therefore, everyone's roles are more flexible.
+Jio and Vincent are working on assembling the model.
+Dan and Tariq are working on the software part and Jeffrey is updating the github.
+The task list for week 2 and 3 has been updated.
+All the updated code is on github.
+Everyone attended all the lab sessions, even working together overtime.
+We need to attach the sensors to the chassis and Jeffrey will update the github.
 ### Week 2:

 - [x] Test code from week 1 (Tariq)